clnhlzmn/blog/_posts/2018-04-22-Jekyll-and-PIG.md

 ## Result

 You can see what this looks like on my site [here][gallery].
-TODO: add a lot more photos, figure out how to correct orientation of some photos.
+TODO: add a lot more photos.

 [Lens]: https://github.com/ElasticDesigns/jekyll-lens
 [colinholzman.xyz]: https://colinholzman.xyz